Deashar/2020-08-17-git-nbusse/README.md

 - You can make changes to different parts of a file and it will be combined automatically
 - Look for the >>> and <<<< lines, and fix those lines to what you want to keep

+-This line was modified by Tasha to test collaboration

+- `git clone <URL>`: clones remote repository to local machine for collaboration purposes